 You are seven weeks pregnant, and while it may not be evident from the outside yet, you’re likely to be feeling some changes.
-Let’s take a look at what’s going on inside your body and with your baby’s development in week 7 pregnancy.
+Let’s take a look at what’s going on inside your body and with your baby’s development in week 7 of your pregnancy.

 Table of contents